-The City of Fort Collins strives to be a welcoming and inclusive community for all, including residents who may be experiencing the challenges of homelessness, mental health issues, addiction, depression, and other challenging life situations.
+The City of Fort Collins strives to be a healthy, livable City that is a welcoming and inclusive community for all, including residents who may be experiencing the challenges of homelessness, mental health issues, addiction, depression, and other challenging life situations.
+The City also supports primary prevention strategies to reduce the injuries and deaths associated with gun violence.

-1. Supports maintaining or increasing the funds available through the state and federal government for communityfocused non-profits to provide human services and housing support.

-- 2. Supports providing communities with resources to address chronic homelessness, supportive housing, mental health, and substance abuse, including tobacco prevention programs. - 3.
-Supports a standardized statewide approach to addressing homelessness. - 4.
-Supports statewide efforts to enforce retail tobacco sales compliance.
+- 1. Supports maintaining or increasing the funds available through the state and federal government for communityfocused non-profits to provide human services and housing support. - 2.
+Supports providing communities with resources to address chronic homelessness, supportive housing, mental health, and substance abuse, including tobacco prevention programs.